galletteuh/ps4disasm/README.md

 Fixed Telepipe and Escapipe being thrown away upon use in battle.

 Fixed teleport bug for the first screen in Zelan and Kuran.

+Fixed characters outside the party gaining only one level instead of a level number based on their EXP.